wlondergan/hrend/README.md

 # hrend
-A toy rendering engine, built in C++ to interact with Vulkan.
+A toy Vulkan-based rendering engine, built in Rust.
 This doesn't work yet, because it's just a side project of mine.